AI Travel Planner LogoaiplannerBrowse All

 10.3

-EUR 100-120 for 1 person
+USD 160-180 for 1 person

-Travel from Kyoto to Tokyo by Shinkansen
+Travel from Kyoto to Narita Airport (NRT)

-Kyoto Station to Tokyo Station
+Kyoto Station to Narita International Airport (NRT)

 This 10-day itinerary for Tokyo can be customized using our AI travel planner.
 Chat with our AI assistant to modify activities, adjust timings, add personal preferences, and get recommendations for restaurants, hotels, and transportation.